a4lg/ffuzzy/ffuzzy/src/_docs/compat_policy.md

 In specific, the main version to keep compatibility is ssdeep / libfuzzy, version 2.14.1.

+## Input (raw bytes to the fuzzy hash generator)

+The input data for the fuzzy hash generator which *must* be supported by this project exactly matches to ssdeep / libfuzzy.

-## Input
+## Input (fuzzy hashes and related information)

-The input data which *must* be supported by this project must qualify:
+The input data (except that to the fuzzy hash generator) which *must* be supported by this project must qualify:

 1. The input data is a valid output of ssdeep / libfuzzy functions
 2. Feeding the data back to ssdeep / libfuzzy does not cause the problems